Atarilab/DOOM/README.md

 ```
 If the connection is not established, you might need to manually set the IP for the wired connection.
 You can do so by following the "Configure Network Environment" section [here](https://support.unitree.com/home/en/developer/Quick_start).

 If it still doesn't ping the robot after manually configuring the IP, you can check if the right network interface is chosen.
 Using the USB-Ethernet Adapter, the network interface should have the ID `enx3c4937046061` by default.
 You can confirm it using `ifconfig` and checking the network interface ID for the corresponding `$ROBOT_IP`.
-If not, you should manually change it in `.env.base`, `.env.docker`, then delete the existing container using `./doom.sh -d`, rebuild the container using `./doom.sh -b`, enter inside the container using `./doom.sh -e`, and update the ROS2/DDS network interface inside `setup.sh` using the one you found with `ifconfig`.
+If not, you should manually change it in `.env.docker`, then delete the existing container using `./doom.sh -d`, rebuild the container using `./doom.sh -b`, enter inside the container using `./doom.sh -e`, and update the ROS2/DDS network interface inside `setup.sh` using the one you found with `ifconfig`.
 Don't forget to run `source setup.sh` to update them.

 ---